Belarus targets journalists, activists in new raids

 “This is an attempt to intimidate journalists and human rights activists who have been telling the world about the unbelievable scale of repressions,” said Viasna’s deputy head Valiantsin Stefanovic.

-At least three Visna activists have remained in police custody after their detention earlier Tusday.
+At least three Visna activists have remained in police custody after their detention earlier Tuesday.

 Belarus has been rocked by protests since official results from the Aug.
 9 presidential election gave Lukashenko a sixth term by a landslide.
 The main opposition candidate, Sviatlana Tsikhanouskaya, and her supporters have dismissed the result as rigged, and some poll workers also have described voting manipulation.